 The Mount Polley Mine is located in central British Columbia, approximately 60 km northeast of Williams Lake.
-The Mount Polley copper and gold mine commenced production in 1997 and operated until October 2001 when operations were suspended for economic reasons.
-In March 2005 the mine restarted production and has been in continuous operation since.
+Mount Polley Mine is a copper and gold mine, and commenced production in 1997 and operated until October 2001 when operations were suspended for economic reasons.
+In March 2005, the mine restarted production and has been in continuous operation since.
 Ore is crushed and processed by selective flotation to produce a copper-gold concentrate.
-The mill throughput rate is approximately 20,000 tonnes per day (approx. 7.3 million tonnes per year).
-Mill tailings are discharged as slurry into the Tailings Storage Facility (TSF) located on the south area of the mine property.
+The mill throughput rate is approximately 21,800 tonnes per day (approximately 8.0 million tonnes per year).
+Mill tailings are discharged as slurry into the TSF located on the south area of the mine property.
 Figure 1.1 shows an aerial view of the site from 2013.

 The starter dam for the TSF embankment was constructed in 1996 to a crest elevation of 927.0m.
 The starter dam was constructed out of a homogeneous compacted till fill.
-Beyond the starter dam the TSF embankment comprised compacted till as well as rockfill zones.
+Beyond the starter dam, the TSF embankment comprised compacted till as well as rockfill zones.
 The embankment was raised in subsequent years as follows: